Sepzie/1800_DTC04/README.md

 * [Contents](#content)

 ## General Info
 Hi this is Abdullah, and I'm excited about this project because it will change lives.
 Hi, this is Sepehr, I'm excited about this project because I have amazing teammates!
+Hi, this is Aditya.
+I am excited because it's Friday.
 This is Hoda fixing the latest changes.

 ## Technologies